bregman-arie/devops-exercises/prepare_for_interview.md

 Make a sample list of interview questions on various topics/areas like technical, company, role, ... and try to answer them.
 See if you can manage answering them in a fluent, detailed way.

+Better yet, ask a good friend/colleague to challenge you with some questions.
+You might not be objective enough when self-interviewing yourself :)

+### Networking

+For those who attend technical meetups, conferences, ... it can be a great opportunity to chat with people from other companies on their interviewing process.
+But don't start with it, it can be quite awkward.
+Say at least hello first... (:

+Doing so can give you a lot of information on what to expect from an interview at some companies or how to how to better prepare.

 ### Know your resume

-It may sounds strange but the idea here is simple: be ready to answer any question regarding any line you included in your resume.
+It may sound trivial but the idea here is simple: be ready to answer any question regarding any line you included in your resume.
 Sometimes candidates surprised when they are asked on a skill or line which seems to be not related to the position but the simple truth is: if you mentioned something on your resume, it's only fair to ask you about it.

 ### Know the company

 Be familiar with the company you are interviewing at.
 Some ideas:

-  * What the company does
+  * What the company does?
-  * What products it has
+  * What products it has?
-  * Major achievements
+  * Latest major achievement(s)

 ### Books

 From my experience this is not done by many candidates but it's one of the best ways to deep dive into topics like operating system, virtualization, scale, distributed systems, ...

-In most cases, you will do fine with reading books but for the AAA interviews (hardest level) you'll want to read some books and overall, if you inspire to be better DevOps Engineer, books is a great way.
+In most cases, you will do fine with reading books but for the AAA interviews (hardest level) you'll want to read some books and overall, if you inspire to be better DevOps Engineer, books is a great way :)

 ### Scenarios